nemild/hack-the-media/software-engineers-media-guide.md

 - **Key goals**: Sell classes/content
 - Push new technology which their paid training programs then teach you about
 - Ally for motivated dev tool vendors, as both financially benefit from having engineers uptake newer dev tools

+#### Conference Organizers

+- **Key goals**: Fill a conference and attract sponsors by attracting speakers
+- When media organizations run conferences, they often will shy away from attacking important potential speakers and their companies

 ### Content Playbook
 These are common content strategies used to influence engineers to adopt a new technology: